 - Made of Iron: As was the case in the first film, President Benson mentions some of the interesting injuries he's suffered, including having his original intestines replaced with hemp-based replacement (after taking a torpedo in the North Atlantic).

 - Major Injury Underreaction: Topper's response to getting a bullet through his leg?
 "Ow!" and then just carrying on after killing the offending enemy soldier.

 - Martial Arts Headband: Topper dons one early in the movie.
 Over his eyes.
 He promptly runs face first into a pole.

-Topper Harley: "That's right, Lindsay, it's 20 minutes past the hour, and now here's the Buckinghams with 'Kind of a Drag'."
-Thud.
+- Non Sequitur, *Thud*: Topper has this reaction after completing his perilous skydive.Topper: That's right, Cindy, it's 20 minutes past the hour, and now here's The Buckinghams with "Kind of a Drag". [thud]

 - Offscreen Breakup: Topper and Ramada, complete with flashback.
 The actual revelation why only comes after the two meet again, though.